 In 2020, the global B2B eCommerce market was worth USD 6.64 trillion, with an expected compound annual growth rate (CAGR) of 18.7% from 2021 to 2028.

-Following the suit, we saw several trends establishing a solid foothold and making their way into B2B eCommerce in 2021, like personalization, mobile Wallets, and adoption omnichannel selling, to name a few.
+Following the suit, we saw several trends establishing a solid foothold and making their way into B2B eCommerce in 2021.
+Trends like Personalization, Mobile Wallets, and omnichannel selling achieved popularity.
 2022 is anticipated to push the envelope further in B2B eCommerce with new trends.

 Not only is the B2B marketplace gradually increasing its online presence, but it is doing so by mirroring some key B2C eCommerce strategies.

-These trends will shape the B2B Commerce environment and assist business leaders in delivering better, seamless experiences to their potential customers.
+These trends will shape the B2B Commerce environment and assist business leaders in delivering better, seamless experiences to their potential and existing customers.

 10 B2B eCommerce Trends that will Steer 2024